Julián Leal

-Ómar Julián Leal Covelli (born May 11, 1990 in Bucaramanga) is a Colombian former professional racing driver.
+Ómar Julián Leal Covelli (born May 11, 1990 in Bucaramanga) is a Colombian businessman and former professional racing driver.
 He has also competed with an Italian licence in the GP2 Series.

 Career

 Formula Renault 2.0

 Leal began his racing career in 2006 in the Formula Renault 2.0 PanamGP series, scoring two podium finishes in seven races to finish ninth in the standings.
 He also took part in two races of the series the following year.

 Euroseries 3000

 The following season, Leal moved to Europe to compete in the Euroseries 3000 championship.
 Driving for the Italian Durango team, he finished ninth in the Euroseries standings and eleventh in the Italian Formula 3000 championship, which ran as part of the main series.

-He continued in the championship in 2008, finishing sixth in the Euroseries after securing four podium places in fifteen races.
+Leal continued in the championship in 2008, finishing sixth in the Euroseries after securing four podium places in fifteen races.
 In September of that year, he won the Italian Formula 3000 championship at Misano, beating both Fabio Onidi and Nicolas Prost to the title by a single point.